fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 8

 ### Challenges and Rewards of Food + History
+I think this whole course makes more sense when you understand how and why people study food the way they do.
+So that's what the lecture is about, complemented by the Haley reading that argues we should resist the urge to romanticize the culinary past as is so often done in food media.
+A) It's never that simple and B) the real history is far more interesting and revealing.

 - Andrew P. Haley, "The Nation before Taste: The Challenges of American Culinary History", _The Public Historian_ 34.2 (2012): 53--78.
 - VIDEO: How and why to do food history